 To use the benefit as a way to entice top prospects, the plan can give a larger lump sum payment, say $1,000, upon joining the company.
 This is similar to a signing bonus and makes the prospective hire feel immediately valuable.

 Once the plan objective is identified, the company can design a plan that optimizes participation and overall impact.
 Here are the basic stages of plan design and implementation.

 Deciding on plan eligibility is tied to the objectives.
 Eligibility can be company-wide, or it can be limited to new hires, to certain geography (cities with higher costs of living), or to workers in key skill groups or functional areas.

-When deciding on contribution amounts, the key parameters are: payment amount, duration of plan, a cap or maximum benefit allowed.
-In addition, frequency of contributions (most choose monthly), and whether or not the contributions are performance-based.
+When deciding on contribution amounts, the key parameters are payment amount, duration of the plan, a cap or maximum benefit allowed.
+In addition, the frequency of contributions (most choose monthly), and whether or not the contributions are performance-based.
 Other considerations include if parents can get contributions for a child’s loan (with Parent PLUS loans), or if the payment is grossed up to cover taxation on behalf of the employee.

 Define the Launch Timeline

 The timing of the plan launch/enrollment availability can be ongoing or can be set during specific times of the year (holiday, summer, etc.).
 This timing can be a part of tailoring the plan for specific goals (i.e. recruitment during a slower time of year).